bangpypers/23-05-2020-flask-workshop/README.md

 opposite approach.

-Flask can be used to build many things, from complex web applications to IoT projects such as the speaker's [Speaking Bookshelf](https://youtu.be/aEYftBZz6ag).
+Flask can be used to build many things, from complex web applications to IoT projects such as the trainer's [Speaking Bookshelf](https://youtu.be/aEYftBZz6ag).

 ## About the Instructor